cloudresumechallenge/projects/projects/kubernetes/cloud-resume-challenge.md

    - Use `php:7.4-apache` as the base image.
    - Install `mysqli` extension for PHP.
    - Copy the application source code to `/var/www/html/`.
-   - Update database connection strings to point to a Kubernetes service named `mysql-service`.
    - Expose port `80` to allow traffic to the web server.

 2. **Build and Push the Docker Image**: